 Þorrablót or Thorrablot (Icelandic midwinter feast)

 Þorri is one of the old Icelandic lunar months.
-It always begins on a Friday, between the 19th and the 25th of January, and ends on a Saturday between the 18th and 24th of February.
-The first day of Þorri is called Bóndadagur or "Husband's Day/Farmer's Day", and is dedicated to men (formerly only farmers).
+It begins on the first Friday of the 13th week of winter, which is usually between January 19th and 25th, but can occasionally begin on January 26th.
+It then ends ends on a Saturday between the 18th and 24th of February.
+The first day of Þorri is called Bóndadagur (Husband's Day/Farmer's Day - bóndi can mean either), and is dedicated to men (formerly only farmers).

-The tradition of a Þorri feast is an ancient one.
-It has its roots in the old midwinter feasts of the pagan era, the Þorrablót, although the way in which it is celebrated has changed.
-This month falls on the coldest time of the winter, and therefore it is no surprise that Þorri has become a personification of King Winter.
+Since this is the coldest time of the winter, it is no surprise that Þorri has become a personification of King Winter.
 He is usually portrayed as an old man, tall and grizzled, who is as cruel to those who disrespect him as he is gentle to those who show him respect.
-Some have suggested that the month is named after the legendary king who united Norway into one country.
-Others think it is derived from the name of the thunder-god Þór (Thor), and that this was his feast during the pre-Christian era in Iceland.
+Some have suggested that the month is named after the legendary king who united Norway into one country, while others think it is derived from the name of the thunder-god Þór (Thor), and that this was his feast during the pre-Christian era in Iceland.

 The eating habits of the Icelandic nation have changed a lot in the last hundred years or so, and it is only during Þorri that people will eat many of the old-fashioned foods.
-As this feast takes place in the middle of winter, it is no surprise that most of the food served at the feasts is preserved in some way: by pickling in whey, salting, smoking, drying or fermenting.
+As these feasts place in the middle of winter, it is no surprise that most of the food served there is preserved in some way: by pickling in whey, salting, smoking, drying or fermenting.

 A typical Þorrablót takes place at any time during Þorri.
 The season for it now extends into the following month, Góa, but the feast is then usually dubbed Góugleði.
-It is advisable to hold it on a Friday or Saturday night, to give the participants time to recover from the effects of overeating and heavy drinking that goes with a good Þorrablót.
+It is advisable to hold it on a Friday or Saturday night, to give the participants time to recover from the effects of heavy food (and, for some, heavy drinking as well) that goes with a proper Þorrablót.
 The form the feast takes is similar everywhere, the indispensable ingredients being merrymaking and lots of food.
-Additional ingredients are staged entertainment (often a cabaret or revue), dancing and lots of alcohol.
+Additional ingredients are staged entertainment (often comedic skits, stand-up routines or a home-made revue), dancing and lots of alcohol.

 The traditional method of serving the food in deep wooden trays is these days usually only extended as far as the buffet, ordinary plates taking their place at the table, and cutlery taking the place of the traditional sharp knife and the diner's bare hands.